-Paras founded DebateDrills to give students the type of academic debate coaching he wished he had access too as a competitor in high school.
-Academically, Paras was formally educated at the University of California, Berkeley, where he received a Bachelors of Science in 2016 and was a PhD Student studying Climate Change Communication.
-In December 2018, Paras stepped away from UC Berkeley graduate school to focus on building DebateDrills full-time.
+Paras founded DebateDrills to give students the type of academic debate coaching he wished he had access too in high school.
+Paras holds a B.S. from the University of California, Berkeley, where he was also a PhD Student in Math and Science Education.
+In December 2018, Paras stepped away from the PhD program at UC Berkeley to build DebateDrills full-time.

-In less than 10 years post-high school, Paras has established himself as one of the most sought after and successful coaches in the history of academic debate.
-Since 2011, he has extensively taught argumentation and logic in a 1:1 setting to over 300 students of all ages and backgrounds, both in the US and abroad.
-By the age of 25, he became the only coach in the history of Lincoln-Douglas (LD) debate to have students reach finals of the Tournament of Champions (TOC) in three consecutive years (2017-2019).
+In less than 10 years, Paras has established himself as one of the most sought after and successful coaches in the history of competitive debate.
+Since graduating high school in 2011, he has extensively taught argumentation and logic in a 1:1 setting online to over 300 students of all ages and backgrounds, both in the US and abroad.
+By the age of 25, he became the only coach in the history of Lincoln-Douglas (LD) debate to have students reach the final debate of the annual National Championships, the Tournament of Champions (TOC), in three consecutive years (2017-2019).
 Most notably, he coached the first ever TOC Champion from Arizona in 2017, the most successful 10th grade debater in the history of LD debate to a 2nd place finish at the 2018 TOC, and the first ever TOC Champion from Mississippi in 2019.

 As a competitor, Paras was largely self-taught and didn't have a formal coach.
 He was widely considered one of the top 20 debaters in the United States his senior year of high school.
 He received 5 bids to the TOC, championed a semi-finals bid tournament, received 1st speaker and finished 2nd at the Stanford Invitational, and finished 9th at the 2011 Tournament of Champions (TOC).